calnan/guide/src/guide/jbs-jdk-bug-system.md

 Set the [Affects Version/s]{.jbs-field} field to the lowest release where the bug has been seen.

 * The [Affects Version/s]{.jbs-field} isn't meant to be an exhaustive list of releases the issue is relevant to - it should initially be set to the release the issue was reproduced or identified on, and by implication it will be relevant to all releases past that point (see [Usage of the (Rel)[-na]{.jbs-label} Label](#usage-of-rel-na-label)).
 If it's later found to be applicable to an earlier release family then adding that earlier release is encouraged if the issue needs to be fixed in that release.
 * Don't add additional release values to [Affects Version/s]{.jbs-field} for the same release family.
-For example, if there is the value [11.0.2]{.jbs-value}, don't add [11.0.5]{.jbs-value}, [11.0.7]{.jbs-value} etc. Adding an additional value for a separate release family where it's still reproducible, e.g. JDK [21]{.jbs-value}, is encouraged if there isn't currently a feature release value set, or, it has been a few releases since it was last reproduced/reviewed.
-For example, if the [Affects Version/s]{.jbs-field} is JDK [8]{.jbs-value}, but it is still relevant to the latest mainline release.
+For example, if there is the value [11.0.2]{.jbs-value}, don't add [11.0.5]{.jbs-value}, [11.0.7]{.jbs-value} etc. Adding an additional value for a separate release family where it's still reproducible, e.g. JDK 21, is encouraged if there isn't currently a feature release value set, or, it has been a few releases since it was last reproduced/reviewed.
+For example, if the [Affects Version/s]{.jbs-field} is [8]{.jbs-value}, but it is still relevant to the latest mainline release.
+* [Affects Version/s]{.jbs-field} should never use any of the "special" values available in JBS like [tbd]{.jbs-value}, [na]{.jbs-value}, [unknown]{.jbs-value}, [(Rel)-pool]{.jbs-value} or similar.
+Only actual JDK release numbers should be used.
+If you want to reflect that an issue is relevant to an older release, use a family release value or an exact release if you know where the issue was introduced: [8]{.jbs-value}, [17]{.jbs-value}, [21u4]{.jbs-value}.

 #### Usage of the (Rel)-na Label